 Why identity is important to your quality of life

 Everybody has a unique sense of self, or identity.
-Our identities capture all the meaningful roles, relationships, characteristics, values, commitments, behaviours and associations about ourselves that combine to paint a complete picture of who we are.
+Our identities capture complex factors including the roles, relationships, characteristics, values, commitments, behaviours and associations about ourselves that combine to paint a picture of who we are.
+Social systems and power structures also shape our identities1.
 Whether or not we live with bipolar disorder, a solid sense of identity is important for health and wellbeing.
-At the same time, as we grow from life experiences, our identities grow with us.
+At the same time, as our situations and life experiences change, our identities also change and grow.

-We also understand (or interpret) the world through the lenses of our identities – that is, based on the beliefs and experiences that make us who we are.
-In this way, our identities can become more solidified or set.
+We understand the world through the lenses of our identities, based on the beliefs and experiences that make us who we are.
+In this way, our identities can become more set over time.
 For example, if you have an identity that includes being a helpful person, you may be more likely to see a situation as an opportunity to be helpful and needed, making you feel more helpful.
-Or if instead, part of a person’s identity includes feeling like an outsider, they may see the same situation as uninviting and avoid it, making them feel like even more of an outsider.
-Therefore, how we see ourselves can actually shape who we are.
+Or if part of you identifies as an outsider, you may see the same situation as uninviting and avoid it, making you feel like even more of an outsider.
+In this way, when our sense of personal identity is overly negative, unstable or uncertain, it can become confusing and difficult to set personal values or establish stable roles and relationships.
+How we see ourselves internally can shape who we are in the real world.

-One particular challenge is role engulfment, a state in which your identity becomes entirely based on one aspect of yourself or one role that you fill, undervaluing or ignoring other aspects and roles2.
-When you struggle with role-engulfment, you may view yourself in an overly narrow way.
-In the case of bipolar disorder, you may experience role engulfment when you define yourself primarily by your illness: “I am bipolar” or “I am mentally ill”.
-Sometimes it may seem that others place this ‘illness identity’ on you1.
-A healthier option may be to see bipolar disorder as only one aspect of who you are, so that the condition does not capture all of you; for example, “I am a person with bipolar disorder, and also a mother, a caring friend, someone who values the environment…”).
-You have strengths, characteristics, values and goals that go well beyond your bipolar disorder.
-However, there can be times in your illness, especially when coping with a difficult mood episode, when focusing almost solely on managing your bipolar disorder can be an effective strategy to regain health and wellness.
+One particular challenge is if your identity becomes entirely based on one aspect of yourself, while undervaluing or ignoring other aspects of yourself.
+When you struggle with this, you may view yourself in an overly narrow way.
+In the case of bipolar disorder, you may experience this when you define yourself primarily by your illness: “I am bipolar” or “I am mentally ill”.
+Research shows that adopting this kind of ‘patient identity’ can make you feel powerless and negatively impact your quality of life3,4.
+A healthier and more empowering option may be to see bipolar disorder as only one aspect of who you are, so that the condition does not capture all of you3,5: “I am a parent, a friend, a web-designer, an animal-lover, who also lives with bipolar disorder.”
+You have strengths, roles, characteristics, values and goals that go well beyond your bipolar disorder.
+However, there can be times, especially when coping with a mood episode, when focusing almost solely on managing your bipolar disorder can be an effective strategy to regain health and wellness.

-Another challenge is that the emotional turbulence (those out of control ups and downs) of bipolar disorder can make it more difficult to establish a stable sense of self.
-If you sink into a deep depression, you may view yourself in an exaggeratedly negative way, ignoring your gifts and accomplishments.
+Another common challenge is that the mood turbulence (those out of control ups and downs) of bipolar disorder can make it more difficult to establish a stable sense of self6.
+One of the symptoms of depression is how it distorts your thoughts to view yourself in an exaggeratedly negative way, ignoring your gifts and accomplishments.
 This creates a “negative identity” based upon what you unrealistically see as inescapable and continual failures and weaknesses.
 If you rise into a hypomanic/manic state, you may view yourself in an exaggeratedly positive way.
 In that manic state, you may struggle to distinguish between your true capacities and the beliefs about your capabilities that are fueled by your mania, or between your true priorities and the ones that suddenly seem important.
+You may also engage in behaviours that are out of character when hypomanic/manic, which may be difficult to reconcile with your view of yourself.

 Building a stable sense of identity takes consistency and commitment to certain values over time – but bipolar disorder can involve dramatic changes in your feelings, thinking and behaviour which can strain your ability to maintain consistency.
-The bottom line is that it may be hard at times to distinguish between your true identity and the changing symptoms of bipolar disorder3, but that you can, with practice and commitment, develop insight into who you are versus what aspects of your behaviour come from the disorder.
+The bottom line is that it may be hard at times to distinguish between your true identity and the changing symptoms of bipolar disorder7, but that you can, with practice and commitment, develop insight into who you are, versus what aspects of your behaviour come from the symptoms of bipolar disorder.

 How you can take action